Electrical engineers design, develop and maintain electrical systems and equipment - from small electronic devices to large power grids

 Work experience

-If you're on an IET-accredited electrical or power engineering degree, you may be eligible to apply for the IET Power Academy scholarship.
-This provides a bursary, book allowance and paid summer work.
+Student membership of institutions such as the IET provides sector updates, networking opportunities and resources to support your development.
+If you're on an IET-accredited electrical or power engineering degree, you may also be eligible for the IET Power Academy scholarship, which offers a bursary, book allowance and paid summer work.

 Find out more about the different kinds of work experience and internships that are available.